porsche-design-system/porsche-design-system/packages/components-js/src/components/navigation/link-social/link-social.design.md

 # Link Social

-The Link Social component enables the user to linking to social media platforms or social sharing dialogs.
+The Link Social component enables the user to link to social media platforms or social sharing dialogs.
-For an optimal user guidance and dedicated pursuit of goals, different types of links can be used.
+For an optimal user guidance and dedicated pursuit of goals different types of links can be used.

----

-## Types

-### 1. Default

-<p-link-social href="https://www.facebook.com/" icon="logo-facebook">Facebook</p-link-social>

-This case is valid for all Social Links for which an external brand color is available in our palette.

-### 2. Fallback

-<p-link-social href="#kaixin" :icon-source="require(`./assets/icon-custom-kaixin.svg`)">Kaixin</p-link-social>

-This case is to be used as fallback version for all Social Links that are not provided with an external brand color yet.

 ---